RonaldvdG/SR-MPLS-PoC/README.md

 The configurations for the Routers and the Proxy were succesfully tested on JunOS vMX 18.2R1.9 devices, we do not claim that this same configuration will work for other devices.

 ### Internet
-For simulating the internet, we used an Ubuntu 18.04 Virtual Machine where we made use of two Docker containers (For both [port 8080](https://hub.docker.com/r/mslotboom/app8080) and [port 8181](https://hub.docker.com/r/mslotboom/app8181)).
+For simulating the internet, we used an Ubuntu 18.04 Virtual Machine where we made use of two Docker containers (for both [port 8080](https://hub.docker.com/r/mslotboom/app8080) and [port 8181](https://hub.docker.com/r/mslotboom/app8181)).

 ### Institute
 As Institute we also made use of an Ubuntu 18.04 Virtual Machine.
 The Institute did nothing else but retrieving the webpages served by the simulated Internet.